We may earn money or products from the companies mentioned in this post.

-The scuba diving of world renown on Madagascar takes place around Cosy Be in the far northwest coastal area.
-Although Cosy Be is a relatively thriving metropolis with a number of dive shops and dozens of hotels, most of the islands are sparsely inhabited by people who have remained fairly true to their original cultural values without many outward signs of westernization.
-The reefs are rich and well preserved and spread a fair distance to the north and south of Cosy Be.
+The scuba diving of world renown on Madagascar takes place around Nosy Be in the far northwest coastal area.
+Although Nosy Be is a relatively thriving metropolis with a number of dive shops and dozens of hotels, most of the islands are sparsely inhabited by people who have remained fairly true to their original cultural values without many outward signs of westernization.
+The reefs are rich and well preserved and spread a fair distance to the north and south of Nosy Be.

 The two liveaboards operating in the area both run cruises to the south to the Radames Archipelago, which consists of 4 main islands.
 On land, there are idyllic sandy beaches, tropical vegetation, and small traditional fishing villages.
 The seascape in the Mozambique Channel where the archipelago is situated is typified by beautiful, pristine hard and soft corals with diverse marine life.
 The dive sites are all located within a few minutes of the islands and range in depth from 12 to 80 m (40 to 260 ft).
 The huge sea fans and macro life are fascinating to behold along with pelagics including dogtooth tuna and bonito, inhabitants like Napoleon wrasse, giant grouper, whitetip and hammerhead sharks and schools of fusiliers, barracuda, and jacks, along with hawksbill and green turtles.